discorporate/flatland/docs/markup.rst

    previous value at the end of the block.

 Tag:
-   Options can overriden on a per-tag basis.
+   Options can overridden on a per-tag basis.

 Default:
    Finally, each tag has a set of sane default behaviors.